Explain a forecast from time series models with dependence-aware (conditional/observational) Shapley values

 NULL

 then has length equal to the number of groups.
-The list element contains character vectors with the features included in each of the different groups.
-See Jullum et al. (2021) for more information on group wise Shapley values.- n_MC_samples
+Each list element contains the character vectors with the features included in the corresponding group.
+See Jullum et al. (2021) for more information on group-wise Shapley values.- n_MC_samples

 Positive integer.
 For most approaches, it indicates the maximum number of samples to use in the Monte Carlo integration of every conditional expectation.
 For